borassi/othello-sensei/README.md

 ### Can I increase the font size?

-You can enlarge the evaluations by enabling the setting "Round evaluations" and disabling the setting "Show extra data in evaluate mode".
+You can enlarge the evaluations by setting "Round evaluations" to "Always" and disabling the setting "Show extra data in evaluate mode".
 You can also make the board and text slightly larger by setting "Margin size" to "None".